Superbition/Celestte-Docs/docs/using_voltis/validation.md

 	]);
 ```

-From the Controller level you can return this type of redirect and Polyel will include this error into the session or as a JSON response if that is what the request expects.
+From the Controller level you can return this type of redirect and Voltis will include this error into the session or as a JSON response if that is what the request expects.
 These redirect errors will work normally with the way you display errors from the validator as well.

 If you want to attach these redirect errors into a group because you have multiple forms on a page, pass in a second argument: